Hike at a Glance

 Getting there

-To reach the start of the track, turn left off the Great Alpine Road at Harrietville, just before the school bridge over the Ovens River.
-Follow the road for 0.5 km to the parking area and notice board.
+To reach the trailhead, head to the end of Feathertop Lane in Harrietville.
+From the Great Alpine Road, turn left just before the school bridge over the Ovens River.
+Follow Feathertop Lane for about 0.5 km, where you’ll find the parking area and a notice board marking the start of the track.

 About the region